morethemesbaby/wp-best-practices/README.md

 WordPress has no such thing like this.
 They provide boilerplate for themes only.
 There is no boilerplate for plugins, child themes, and how to integrate them.

-And, the WordPress boilerplate theme is not class based, as they suggest as a best practice in their Theme Developer Handbook.
+And, the WordPress boilerplate theme is not class based, in contrast with their recommendation in the Theme Developer Handbook.

 Others perhaps have such a combo or maybe not.
 One of the best WordPress agencies 10up has nothing like this in their public Github repository.